DebuggingDelightStudios/deformable-mesh/docs/guides/mesh-component/settings.md

 ### Radius
 Minimum / Maximum Impact Radius (in cm).
 It affects how many vertices can move (deform) in a single impact.
 The minimum size corresponds to a very low force impact and the maximum size corresponds to a very high force impact.
 You can visualize this using the "[*Debug Impact*](#debug)" setting.

+### Protection - Groups (V 2.1) {#protection-groups}
+This is an optional setting.
+You can protect a predefined zone (box) from deformation with protection boxes.
+By default only *ProtectionBoxComponents* that are **direct** children of this component are taken into account.
+With this setting you can additionally take *ProtectionBoxComponents* into account, that are somewhere else in the component hierarchy.
+The groups are also defined inside the *ProtectionBoxComponents*.
+For more information see [Protection Box](../../advanced-guides/protectionbox.md)

 ### None Physics - Mass Override
 This value (in kg) overrides the *mass* of the parent component (*skeletal or static mesh*) that is used to calculate the deformation.
 This setting is **mandatory** if the parent component *does not* simulate physics.